 In New Hampshire, Conservation Officers of New Hampshire Fish and Game who work tirelessly to preserve and protect the natural resources of the Granite State.
 They are on call 24/7, responding to life and death situations in order to protect the public.

 We follow wildlife photographer Charlie Hamilton James, who has bought 100 acres of the Peruvian rainforest in the hope that it will stop loggers illegally cutting down trees.

 Four eccentric but passionate investigators embark on one single-minded mission - to find the elusive Bigfoot.
 Watch as the team uncovers startling evidence of the mysterious and highly intelligent enigma both here and abroad.

 Everything's bigger in Texas, including the job of Texas Game Wardens who protect the Lone Star State's natural resources and police its 27 million citizens.
-This elite force patrols more than a quarter million square miles to protect and serve.
+This elite force patrols and protects more than a quarter million square miles.

 Highlighting both the controversial whaling trade and the tactics that Sea Shepherd and its staff and volunteers use to attempt to cripple it, Whale Wars documents the group's three-month sojourn across the icy Antarctic waters at the far end of the globe.

 Adventurers Eric Larsen and Ryan Waters race 500 miles unassisted across the Arctic Ocean as they battle weather, nature, climate change and their own fortitude in their attempt to reach the geographic North Pole in record time.

 Throughout Washington State, the Department of Fish and Wildlife Police are protecting animals and citizens and busting criminals.
 Whether the officers are on land or water, they are ready and willing to risk their lives.